c4software/Auto-Build-Deploy/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

+This Dockerfile is an example from another repo of mine ([see here](https://github.com/c4software/bts-sio)).

 ## Logs & Deployment

 Deployment logs can be accessed using the command:

 ```bash
 docker-compose logs
 ```